MrRacoon/riotjs-fun/README.md

 RIOT-JS sandboxing
 =================

-**Description**
-This project has little to no use other than for me to play with and learn riotJs, gulp, and building a web application from scratch.
+This project has little to no use other than for me to play with and learn riotJs, [gulp][gulp]k, and building a web application from scratch.

 **Notable Milestones:**
 * Riotjs compilation